 As Du Châtelet’s intense reworking, particularly of Mandeville’s programmatic Enquiry into the Origins of Moral Virtue, documents, she was well aware of the critical as well as provocative relevance of The Fable of the Bees.
 Whereas highly estimating Mandeville’s – often shocking – social realism and moral psychology, she rejected its underlying theory of morality.
 Thus, her translation and reworking is, on the one hand, a critique of Mandeville, on the other hand, she uses his text as a template to elaborate her own moral and social theory.

-This section Libori Summer School 2018 will be dedicated to
+This section of the Libori Summer School 2018 will be dedicated to

 All interested parties are welcome to apply!
 Visit: Libori Summer School 2018